cair/convolutional-tsetlin-machine-tutorial/README.md

 #### The Tsetlin Automata Team for Composing Clauses
 <p>
 Each clause of the Convolutional Tsetlin Machine is composed by a team of Tsetlin Automata.
 These decide which literals are to be Excluded from the clause and which are to be Included.
-There are one Tsetlin Automaton per literal, deciding whether its literal should be Excluded or Included:
+There are one Tsetlin Automaton per literal, deciding upon its inclusion:
 <p>
 <p align="center">
   <img width="90%" src="https://github.com/olegranmo/blob/blob/master/Example_Configuration_1a.png">